bobia9991/Variant-Detection-Introduction-GATK/README.md

 ### Quality Check and filtering of the reads

-In this step we will check the quality of the reads using `fastqc` and will trim reads using `sickle`.
-A detailed account of these tools is explained in the freebayes tutorials.
+In this step we will check the quality of the reads using `fastqc` and trim reads to remove low quality bases with help of `sickle`.
+A detailed account of these tools is explained in the <a href="https://github.com/CBC-UCONN/Variant-Calling-using-freebayes-and-Annotation">Variant-Calling-using-freebayes-and-Annotation</a> tutorial.
 <pre>
 #!/bin/bash
 #SBATCH --job-name=quality_control